tomaskala/website/content/posts/cryptopals-set-6.md

 ---
 title: "Cryptopals - Set 6"
-date: 2026-08-26T20:50:02+02:00
+date: 2026-09-13T15:50:02+02:00
-draft: true
 ---

 The sixth set of the [cryptopals](https://cryptopals.com/) challenges exclusively focuses on RSA and DSA, meaning that the attacks feature more mathematics than before.
-It's worth it though, because some of the tasks model attacks that can break real cryptography.
+They keep mentioning this with a warning, but personally I often found these easier than some of the previous challenges.
+It is as if the math was guiding me towards the solution.

-As always, my solutions can be found on [GitHub](https://github.com/tomaskala/cryptopals).
+As always, my implementation can be found on [GitHub](https://github.com/tomaskala/cryptopals).

 # Lessons learned